make2explore/ESP-ZeroCode-Text-Mode-Configuration/README.md

 ## Documentation

-ESP ZeroCode allows device makers to instantly specify, build and launch connected products, right through their browsers.
+ESP ZeroCode allows IoT device makers to instantly specify, build and launch connected products, right through their browsers.
 A wide variety of products such as lightbulbs, lighting fixtures, led strips, sockets, switches, roller blinds, refrigerators, laundry washers, thermostats and more are supported.

 Refer the [ESP-ZeroCode Documentation](https://docs.zerocode.espressif.com/) for the latest version of the documentation.